Global strong solutions to the planar compressible magnetohydrodynamic equations with large initial data and vaccum: Proof of Theorem

 In this section we will prove Theorem \ref{thaa1} by consider the initial density $\rho_{0\delta} =\rho_0+\delta$, as mentioned before, to get a sequence of approximate solutions to (\ref{aa1})--(\ref{aa7}), then taking $\delta\rightarrow0^+$ after making some a priori estimates uniformly for $\delta$.
 Since the proof of the local existence and uniqueness of strong solutions to the approximate problem is now standard \cite{CH06,FYb}, thus we only need to establish the uniform estimates.

 Below we still use $(\rho,u,\w,\bb,\theta)$ to denote the smooth solutions of approximate problem to (\ref{aa1})--(\ref{aa7}).
 We shall denote $Q_T:=\Omega\times [0,T]$ with $T>0$ and omit the spatial domain $\Omega$ in integrals for convenience.
-We use $C$ to denote the constants which are independent of $\delta$ and may change from line to line.
+We use $C$ to denote the constants which are independent of $\delta$, but possible depending on $T$, and may change from line to line.

 To begin with the proof, we notice that the total mass and energy in the system (\ref{aa1})--(\ref{aa5}) are conserved.
 In fact, by rewriting (\ref{aa1})--(\ref{aa5}) one has

 where $\mathcal{E}$ and $\mathcal{S}$ are the total energy and the entropy, respectively,